Termination or Denial of Assistance

 VIOLATING ANY FAMILY OBLIGATIONS

 Families may be terminated from the program at any time for breaking any of the rules under “Family Obligations” on the back of the Voucher.
 This includes failure to provide information that Dane County Housing Authority (DCHA) determines is necessary including those items listed on the “DCHA Family Pledge of Responsibility.”

 EVICTION FROM PUBLIC HOUSING

-Families may be terminated from the Section 8 program is any member of the family has ever been evicted from public housing.
+Families may be terminated from the Section 8 program if any member of the family has been evicted from public housing.

 PRIOR TERMINATIONS IN THE SECTION 8 CERTIFICATE OR VOUCHER PROGRAMS